-Yoad Shefi is an Adjunct Assistant Professor of Economics and Strategy.
+Yoad Shefi is an Adjunct Associate Professor of Economics and Strategy.
 He studies applied microeconomics and industrial organization, with a specific focus on defense and terrorism, and has published several papers on the optimal structure of defense industries.
 In addition to teaching, he is a Vice President at Compass Lexecon, a consulting firm that provides economic and financial analysis of legal and business issues to law firms, corporations and government agencies.
 At Compass Lexecon, he collaborates with lawyers and economists to prepare economic expert reports for antitrust, labor, and securities cases and has worked extensively on cases related to the tobacco, health insurance, private equity and technology industries.

 He spent several years working in the Israeli Ministry of Defense's budget department as a financial advisor to the Israeli Defense Forces Chief of Staff, where he served as the head of the defense industry and R&D budgets unit and as the head of the IT and knowledge management unit.